I have visited four Hawaiian islands in total over the past few years and I loved them all, but for different reasons.

 One of the exceptions to this is the North Shore.

-North Shore Oahu is different.
-It’s not about shopping or eating out like you would do in Waikiki.
-It’s about soaking up nature, swimming in the ocean, riding a bike along the beachside bike trails.
+The North Shore of Oahu is different.
+It’s not about shopping or fine dining like in Waikiki.
+It’s about soaking up nature, swimming in the ocean, eating at an iconic North Shore shrimp truck, and riding a bike along the beachside bike trails.
 It’s about the simple life and that is why I love it.

 Thankfully I hardly noticed any changes at all.